cg-gdsc/FAQ/Readme.md

 ## When do we receive access to the dataset?

 - Access to the dataset will be provided after the kick-off on September 30th.

+## Database credentials don't work

+- Check where did you get the credentials from.
+The correct version can be found in tutorial 2 and 3 that you can access via SageMaker or CodeCommit.
+Credentials in the **video tutorial 2** are **out of date**!

 ## How many times can we re-submit our improved solution?